Vocational Certificates vs. Associate Degrees

-Vocational certificates and associate degrees offer different paths to employment and education, but both can help you achieve your goals.
-Which route is best for you depends on personal preference, skill, area of study, and career aspirations.
+Vocational certificates and associate degrees offer different educational paths than a four-year degree, but both can help prepare you for a rewarding career.
+Which route is best for you depends on your personal preferences and career aspirations.

-This guide is designed to help aspiring professionals explore the differences between vocational certificates and associate degrees.
-It also answers common questions and discusses learning objectives, employment outcomes, and earning potential.
+This guide is designed to help you explore the differences between vocational certificates and associate degrees.
+We'll also answer common questions about these modalities, and discuss learning objectives, employment outcomes, and earning potential students can expect at each type of program.

 Vocational certificates provide intensive, focused training that prepares learners for work in a specific trade.
 In these programs, students develop the core skills needed to perform daily, practical tasks for vocational careers, like carpentry, appliance repair, automotive maintenance, plumbing, real estate, cosmetology, medical coding, dental assisting, or the culinary arts.
 Our page on trade schools and vocational education offers a comprehensive listing of available subjects for vocational certificates.